tabookey/credo/README.md

-### CREDO Agent-based Simulation
+### CREDO: decentralized "equity"

-A decentralized "equity" sustainable funding model for decentralized public infrastructure.
-This "no utility token" mechanism uses leveraged credit expansion of the staking coin supply within a Layer 2 network or dapp to reward bootstrappers and investors.
-This solves for decentralized networks the problem that traditional equity solves for corporate legal entities.
+Decentralized "equity" solves for global decentralized networks the problem that equity solves for legal corporations, minus the centralization around a legal entity.

+It can be used to reward contributions of all kinds.
+The trick is a limited form of credit expansion within the micro-economy of a project using CREDO.

+This repository contains an agent-model that demonstrates how CREDO would work for a DPoS layer 2 chain.

 CREDO is designed to be incentive compatible and have a path to regulatory compliance by passing the Howey test (not benefiting passively from the work of others) and Hinman test (bootstrappers can walk away).